Khurramnaveed3233/Comprehensive-Analysis-of-Zomato-s-Restaurant-and-Customer-Data-to-Drive-Business-Growth/README.md

 How We Solved the Business Questions

-- **1. Write an SQL query to find the top 5 most-ordered dishes from a given restaurant.**
+- **Write an SQL query to find the top 5 most-ordered dishes from a given restaurant.**

       SELECT TOP 5 DishName, SUM(Quantity) AS TotalOrders FROM Orders